-Article in NBC News written July 3rd, 2020, regarding disabled persons’ rights during police encounters interviewed Marc Dubin, Esq.
+Article in NBC News written July 3rd, 2020, regarding disabled persons’ rights during police encounters included an interview with ADA Expertise Consulting CEO Marc Dubin, Esq.

 “I’m horrified by the amount of sheer luck needed to stay alive”: Black and disabled Americans call for awareness of their unique risks in police interactions.